Dresch360/MMM-DriveImages/README.md

 4. Follow prompts:

 * Type `y` to authenticate
-* Sign into your Google account
+* A browser window will open.
+Sign into your Google account
 * Return to Terminal
 * Type `n` for Shared Drive